eedward3/Opera-Company-IRS-990-Merge/README.md

 11. Digital Object Identifiers (DOIs) of Publications Using These Data:
   N/A
 12. Purpose of Collection:
-  The purpose of this script is to merge a compiled list of all Opera Companies in the US with their IRS 990 data, if available.
+  The purpose of this script is to merge a compiled list of all Opera Companies in the US with their corresponding IRS 990 data, if available.

 ### Basic Information- Data Description
 13. Key Words and Definitions: